shijuvar/shijuvar/masterclass.md

 *	Concurrency primitives: Goroutines and Channels.
 *	Advanced Concurrency patterns.
 * Mutexes.
+* Go Modules and Project Athens.
 * HTTP programming: From basics to building production-ready apps.
 *	Testing Go applications: From basics to BDD-style testing and mocking.
-* Go Modules and Project Athens.
+* Go 1.18 Generics

 # Distributed Systems and Microservices in Go
 ### *Building highly scalable distributed systems in Go*
 --------------------------------------------------------
 **Course Duration:**
-* Class Room Training: 2 Days
 * Online Training: 12 hours (6 sessions of two hours) and assignments at offline

 **Prerequisite:**  Completion of "Professional Go" course or Go developers with deep knowledge on SOLID principles